HipfunnyKid/createcraftfix/README.md

 This datapack is open source.
-Please do not rerelease code without my explicit permission.
+Please do not re-release code without my explicit permission.